TIY-ATL-ROR-2015-Sep/lectures/wk01-ruby-basics/wed/notes.md

 # Today's Goals

 * Gain an appreciation for why we choose data structures/collections
+* Understand some basic ideas about performance
 * Understand how to perform File I/O
-* Understand some basic ideas about performance
+* See some basic usage of Git

 ---